Pregnancy Care

 • 36 to 41 weeks of pregnancy – once in a week

-• Morning sickness–Nausea and vomiting that happens during pregnancy
+• Morning sickness – Nausea and vomiting that occur during pregnancy.

-• Anemia–Having lower than normal healthy red blood cells
+• Anemia – A condition involving lower than normal healthy red blood cells.

-• Ectopic pregnancy–A fertilized egg implants in a fallopian tube
+• Ectopic pregnancy – A fertilized egg implants outside the uterus, usually in a fallopian tube.

-• Gestational diabetes- High blood sugar levels during pregnancy
+• Gestational diabetes – High blood sugar levels that develop during pregnancy.

-• Urinary Tract Infections – Bacterial infection in the urinary tract
+• Urinary Tract Infections – Bacterial infections affecting the urinary tract.

-• High blood pressure – High blood pressure can put the mother and baby at risk of preeclampsia, placental abruption, and gestational diabetes.
+• High blood pressure – Can put both mother and baby at risk of complications such as preeclampsia, placental abruption, and gestational diabetes.

 Pregnancy hospital in kukatpally